Immigration Frequently Asked Questions

 What are the actual amounts for Financial Proof of funds?

-Detailed information about the funds required for a study permit application can be found on the IRCC website.
+Detailed information about the funds required for a study permit application can be found on the IRCC website here.
 These requirements will be adjusted each year as Statistics Canada updates the low-income cut-off (LICO).

 If a degree is funded through a TAship or RAship, does the minimum of 20k dollars per year still apply?

 Yes, students who are funded through a TAship or RAship are also required to meet the updated study permit financial requirements.
-If part of a student's tuition fee and living expenses will be covered by their funding, they will be required to make arrangements to provide proof of additional funds from their end to meet the financial requirements.
+If the student’s funding covers part of the minimum expected tuition and living expenses; they must make arrangements to provide proof of additional funds from their end to meet the remaining financial requirements.

 Does the proof of funds for SP application affect current international students?